Azure-Samples/active-directory-dotnet-webapi-multitenant-windows-store/README.md

 ## How To Run This Sample

 To run this sample you will need:
-- Visual Studio 2013
+- Visual Studio 2015
-- Windows 8.1 or higher
+- Windows 10
 - An Internet connection
 - An Azure subscription (a free trial is sufficient)
 - A Microsoft account